Hydration is the cornerstone of success for triathletes.

 Your body needs more than just fluids and electrolytes for proper recovery.

-Adequate nutrition plays a vital role in repairing muscle tissue, replenishing glycogen stores, and preparing you for future training or races.
+Adequate nutrition plays a vital role in repairing muscle tissue, maintaining your body weight, replenishing glycogen stores, and preparing you for future training or races.

 1. Protein